BE-Webdesign/wp-rest-api-reference/README.md

 ## Roadmap.
 Each item in the list below will continually evolve and share overlap with other items, however the general project direction will follow these items.

--Build basic architecture. ( Redux/React UI, Presenter Layer to talk to UI and application, Application layer written purely in JavaScript without a framework.
+- Build basic architecture. ( Redux/React UI, Presenter Layer to talk to UI and application, Application layer written purely in JavaScript without a framework.
 Persistence Layer will eventually need to talk to WordPress and be handled by WordPress.
 This for the most part is done. )
--Build UI. ( Figure out the best way to display this data.
+- Build UI. ( Figure out the best way to display this data.
 Ideally, it would be cool to have this somehow render in the active theme. )
--Build Application Layer persistence APIs. ( These will become the interfaces for saving data.
+- Build Application Layer persistence APIs. ( These will become the interfaces for saving data.
 Their implementation will be fleshed out in the next step. )
--Build Persistence Layer. ( Figure out whether this data will be stored in WordPress somehow or potentially somewhere else. )
+- Build Persistence Layer. ( Figure out whether this data will be stored in WordPress somehow or potentially somewhere else. )